Solontus/TableflipperExtreme/README.md

 `guru`: These are the premium guru basic lands by Terese Nielsen.

 `unstable`: New full art lands from the Unstable set, by John Avon.

+`unsanctioned`: Full art lands from the Unsanctioned set.

 `alpha`: From the original Limited Edition Alpha set, by various artists.